Elijah Bond

 Elijah Jefferson Bond (January 23, 1847 – April 14, 1921) was an American lawyer and inventor.
-He is most known for inventing the ouija board.
+He is best known for patenting the ouija board.

 Early life

-Elijah Jefferson Bond was born on January 23, 1847, in Bel Air, Maryland to Charlotte Howard (née Richardson) and William B. Bond.
+Elijah Jefferson Bond was born on January 23, 1847, in Bel Air, Maryland, to Charlotte Howard (née Richardson) and William B. Bond.
 His father was a judge.
 Bond graduated from the University of Maryland School of Law.

 Career

 Bond served in the Confederate States Army during the American Civil War.
 He worked as a lawyer in Baltimore until around 1918.

 Inventions

 Although he invented and patented items, including a steam boiler, he is best remembered for patenting what became known as the Ouija board.
 He filed for a United States patent on May 28, 1890.
 Charles W. Kennard and William H. A. Maupin were listed as assignees.
 The patent was granted on February 3, 1891.
 Bond sold the US distribution rights for the Ouija board to the Kennard Novelty Company.

+The building where Bond chose the name for the board still stands in downtown Baltimore.
+Its first floor is now a 7-Eleven convenience store.
+A plaque commemorating Bond and the Ouija board is installed inside the store.